College of Pharmacy | Academic Policies

 Accommodating Students with Disabilities

-MUSC’s ADA policies and procedures and accommodations forms can be accessed at ADA Policies and Procedures.
-Requests for accommodations should be directed to \The University 504/ADA Coordinator (Basic Sciences Building Room 104; 843-792-1072).
-Faculty members and preceptors are required by the ADA to accommodate students who have been granted an accommodation.
-For didactic courses, the student is responsible for meeting with each course coordinator the first day of class each semester to determine how the accommodation will be managed throughout the semester for their course.
+MUSC’s policy for Accommodating Students with Disabilities is contained in the MUSC Bulletin.
+Requests for accommodations should be directed to the Director of Equity, EEO and University Accessibility Services (Basic Sciences Building Room 104; 843-792-5733).
+Faculty members and preceptors are required by Section 504 of the 1973 Rehabilitation Act and the 1990 Americans with Disabilities Act amended (ADA) to accommodate students with disabilities who have been granted reasonable accommodations through the Department of Diversity, Equity and Inclusion.
+The student is responsible for submitting a request for each academic setting.
+The college’s ADA Liaison will ensure that both professors and preceptors are notified of the student’s Letter of Accommodations.
+The ADA Liaison will oversee the coordination of support for the student and work in collaboration with the student and faculty to discuss how the accommodation can best be made in each of academic setting.
+The Letters of Accommodations will be implemented in all courses in the setting designated unless otherwise indicated by the student.
+The student will meet with each course coordinator the first day of class each semester to determine how the accommodation will be managed throughout the semester for their course.
 For experiential courses, the student is responsible for meeting with the preceptor on the first day of each rotation to determine how the accommodation will be managed during the rotation.
 Students receiving a new accommodation must meet with the course coordinator or preceptor within two days of receiving the accommodation.
 The course coordinator or preceptor is responsible for ensuring that the accommodation is implemented as described in the accommodation letter.

 Scholastic Standing Policies